saffre-rumma/www/stories/jobs.rst

 successful activity.

 We have around 20 satisfied customers being handled by a small team of core developers.
-But our customers have more projects than we can deliver.
-Lino and our business model have a future that goes beyond the career of a few developers.
+Our customers have more projects than we can deliver.
+Lino has a future that goes beyond the career of a few developers.

 Here is a list of people we would love to welcome to our team.

-**Short-term**

-- `Python/Django developer </dl/coredev.pdf>`_ located in Estonia.
+- `Python/Django developer </dl/coredev.pdf>`_

-**Medium-term**

 - :doc:`ma`
 - :doc:`pm`
 - :doc:`consultant_welfare`